victordibia/cml_curvefitting/README.md

 # Parametric Curve Fitting for Trend Analysis

 For many use cases that involve time series data, the ability to correctly infer the trend within the data can translate to business value.
-This repository uses Covid19 cases data and demonstrates the use of parametric curve fitting methods (e.g. polynomial functions, additive regression models).
+This repository  demonstrates the use of parametric curve fitting methods (e.g. polynomial functions, additive regression models) in analyzing trend within time series data and forecasting future values.